h2r/pomdp-py/README.md

 Just describe your problem in the `pomdp` format, and use an existing solver to solve it.

 There are existing repositories of POMDP implementation in Python.
-Currently, the additional value of this package is the object-oriented POMDP implementation, abstract pomdp implementation, and a parser for easy POMDP description.
+Currently, the additional value of this package is the object-oriented POMDP implementation, abstract pomdp implementation.

 ## Getting started